cblanks/monte-carlo-pi/README.md

 ![eq-precision](http://1.bp.blogspot.com/-Fe4Ip2qYCac/TiwvmAfdizI/AAAAAAAABLY/VrF88RVwJV8/s1600/required_n.png)

-For a precision f of 10%, for example, we need N = 27 and for 1% we need about N = 2,700.
+For a precision f of 10%, for example, we need about 27 drops and for 1% we need about 2,700.

 To provide the notes for Lu Chao, who claims to have memorised π to 67,890 digits we would need N > 2.7 × 10^(135,780).
 This is why Monte Carlo is no substitute for an analytic solution.
 Let's assume Mr. Chao used a different method...